nrwl/nx-react-workshop/docs/lab4/LAB.md

 1. Stop the `nx serve`
 <br />

-2. Generate a new empty React library called `ui-shared` in the `libs/store` folder.
-When asked, choose the `@nx/rollup` executor to build the library.
+2. Generate a new empty React library called `store-ui-shared` in the `libs/store/ui-shared` folder.
+When asked, choose `jest` as test runner, the `rollup` as a bundler and `as-provided` naming convention.

    <details>
    <summary>🐳 &nbsp;&nbsp;Hint</summary>